olfrank/FlightSuretyDApp/README.md

 - Unregistered airlines are prompted to input their Ethereum address and airline name to initialise their registration.
 #### 1.2 Step 2 - Multiparty Consensus
 - Only existing airline may register a new airline until there are at least four airlines registered.
-- Registration of fifth and subsequent airlines requires multi-party consensus of 50% of registered airlines.
+- Registration of fifth and subsequent airlines requires multi-party consensus approval of 50% or more from registered airlines.
+- Approval of a new airline can be carried out here by inputing the airline address and clicking "Approve".
 - Airlines in waiting can check the progress of their multi-party conensus by inputing their address and clicking the `check votes` button.
 #### 1.3 Step 3 - Fund Airline
 - To complete registration and allow for participation, airlines must submit funding of 5 ether.